 They even have an array of Gluten-Free options, so any of your friends and family with dietary needs can experience dumplings for themselves.

 Location: 95 Turbot Street Brisbane 4000, Queensland

-This restaurant may be smaller than Donna Chang, but it more than makes up for it with the wonders contained inside.
+This restaurant may be smaller than Donna Chang, but it more than makes up for its wondrous food.

-True to its name, this restaurant is committed to giving you the best of authentic dumplings at an affordable price.
-When you visit, make sure to try the Chicken Donggu, as they have an excellent spicy kick to get your taste buds moving.
+True to its name, this restaurant is committed to giving you the most authentic dumplings at an affordable price.
+When you visit, make sure to try the Chicken Donggu, as they have an excellent spicy kick to get your taste buds going.

-If you want something vegan, then make sure to try out the Zen option, which contains a mix of mushrooms, tofu, cabbage, and ginger.
-Healthy and exciting!
+If you want something vegan, then try the Zen option, which contains a mix of mushrooms, tofu, cabbage, and ginger.
+Healthy and vibrant!

-And to finish your meal off with a soft palate cleanser, make sure to try the custard dumplings, which contain a hearty helping of soft and creamy custard inside.
+And to finish your meal off with a soft palate cleanser, make sure to try the custard dumplings.
+These pillowy beauties contain a hearty helping of soft and creamy custard inside.
 The perfect finale to any dumpling meal.

 Location: 735 Beams Road Carseldine Central Shopping Centre, Brisbane 4034, Queensland.